llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 VL nodes often have a passthru or mask operand, which are usually set to undef and all ones for fixed length vectors.

 The ``insert_subvector`` and ``extract_subvector`` nodes responsible for wrapping and unwrapping will get combined away, and eventually we will lower all fixed vector types to scalable.
-Note that the vectors at the interface of a function are always scalable vectors.
+Note that fixed length vectors at the interface of a function are passed in a scalable vector container.

 .. note::